PHP Login Form with Remember-Me using Cookie and Session

 create a login system with remember me feature in phpConclusion

-In this example I have showed you how you can develop PHP login form with "Remember Me" using PHP session and cookie.
+In this example, I have shown how you can develop a PHP login form with "Remember Me" using PHP session and cookie.
 This is a basic need for a web application where user login is used.
-I made it very simple for you, you can always improve it.
-Hope it will be useful for you.
+I made it simple for you.
+You can always improve it.
+I hope it will be useful to you.